alejandro-perez/pyikev2/README.md

 docker-compose up --build -d
 ```
 That will create the images and run the containers (`alice` and `bob`) in the background.
-You can connect to their log console by using `docker-compose logs`:
+You can connect to their log console by using `docker-compose logs`.

 In order to start the IKEv2 exchange, you must create traffic that is protected by the configuration.
 In this case, you must send traffic to Bob's port 23 (telnet).
 You can easily do that by executing:
 ```bash